openassistant/oa-core/README.rst

     Newly added parts will start automatically.

 `oa_utils.py`
-  Collection of utilities to play sounds, find files, and execute functions.
+  Collection of utilities to play sounds, find files, and execute functions (will be split into individual 'abilities').

   Automatically loaded into each `mind` space (with auto-delayed execution stubs).